plfa/plfa.github.io/src/plfa/Induction.lagda.md

 Here the inductive hypothesis is not assumed, but instead proved by a recursive invocation of the function we are defining, `+-assoc m n p`.
-As with addition, this is well-founded because associativity of larger numbers is proved in terms of associativity of smaller numbers.
+As with addition, this is well founded because associativity of larger numbers is proved in terms of associativity of smaller numbers.
 In this case, `assoc (suc m) n p` is proved using `assoc m n p`.
 The correspondence between proof by induction and definition by